-- (1) New basic call sign books should be prepared using variants compiled in accordance with criteria provided by NSA (U.S. action) - (2) Agreement should be reached on the practicability of using a number of call sign encryption key lists in lieu of a single world wide key. - (3) Study of and recommendations regarding replacement of the current call sign encryption system, based at least in part on the evidence produced by Exercise MARINER. - (4) The following data with regard to authentication should be provided: - (1) Types of authentication for which systems are required. - (2) Degree of protection needed. - (3) Chances and scope of planned interrogation. - b.
+- (1) New basic call sign books should be prepared using variants compiled in accordance with criteria provided by NSA (U.S. action). - (2) Agreement should be reached on the practicability of using a number of call sign encryption key lists in lieu of a single world wide key. - (3) Study of and recommendations regarding replacement of the current call sign encryption system, based at least in part on the evidence produced by Exercise MARINER. - (4) The provision of the following data with regard to authentication: - (1) Types of authentication for which systems are required. - (2) Degree of protection needed. - (3) Chances and scope of planned interrogation by an enemy. - b.
 The aforementioned working groups should consider the remaining questions of plain language, plain language headings, frequency changing, message externals in tape relay, together with any other associated items as rapidly as possible. - c.
-N.S.A. and C.r.B. should evalue methods for providing all be ryptosystems within a class with identical external characteristics.
-Special attention should be given to a means for eliminating the use of undisguised system indicators in messages passed in the cryptosystem chosen to replace CCM.
+The U.K. and U.S. should evaluate methods for providing all cryptosystems within a class with identical external characteristics.
+Special attention should be given to a means for eliminating the use of undisguised system indicators in messages passed in the CCM and in the cryptosystem chosen to replace it.